hendbishara/GrabCut/README.md

 ## References
 - Rother, C., Kolmogorov, V., & Blake, A. (2004). *GrabCut: Interactive foreground extraction using iterated graph cuts.* ACM Transactions on Graphics (TOG), 23(3), 309-314.

+# Poisson Blending Implementation

+## Overview

+This repository also contains an implementation of the Poisson blending technique, a seamless image blending algorithm that solves the Poisson equation to achieve natural-looking composite images.

+## Features

+Seamless Blending: Combines source and target images while maintaining consistency in color and texture.

+Custom Masks: Supports user-defined masks for selective blending.

+Flexible Centering: Allows padding and centering of the source image within the target image.

+## Usage

+### Command-Line Arguments

+--src_path: Path to the source image.

+--mask_path: Path to the mask image.

+--tgt_path: Path to the target image.

+## Output

+The output image will be saved in the blended directory as blended_image.png.